-Another important tool for the organization’s inside game is a political action committee — California YIMBY Victory Fund — that doles out campaign contributions to mostly state politicians.
-Along with other tech insiders, Nat Friedman and Patrick Collison contributed $10,000 each to the political action committee; Jared Friedman shelled out $20,000; and Stripe delivered a hefty $100,000, according to state filings.
-Arista Networks co-founder Kenneth Duda also threw in two large checks of $100,000 each.
+Another important tool for the organization’s inside game is California YIMBY Victory Fund — a political action committee that doles out campaign cash to mostly state politicians.
+The PAC, according to state filings, has been funded by Nat Friedman and Patrick Collison ($10,000 contributions each); Jared Friedman ($20,000); and Stripe (a hefty $100,000).
+Along with other tech insiders, Arista Networks co-founder Kenneth Duda also threw in two checks of $100,000 each.

-With the lobbying and contributions, politicians understand it’s not just California YIMBY that’s lining up meetings with them and handing out money.
-Things go deeper that.
-It’s Big Tech, who’s financing California YIMBY’s lobbying efforts and campaign cash, that the politicians are interacting with — a powerful industry that many elected leaders want to be connected to, if only to tap into Big Tech money for their campaigns.
+With the lobbying and contributions, politicians understand it’s not just California YIMBY meeting with them and handing out money.
+Things go deeper than that.
+It’s Big Tech, who’s financing California YIMBY’s lobbying efforts and PAC, that the politicians are interacting with — a powerful industry that many elected leaders want to be connected to, if only to tap into Big Tech’s campaign cash.

 Big Tech, through California YIMBY, was covering all its bases, funding the campaigns of state policy makers and a statewide lobbying group — California YIMBY was hardly borne out of grassroots power.
 Tech executives also didn’t forget to keep throwing money at Scott Wiener, the state senator expected to ram through Big Tech’s housing agenda in Sacramento.

-Since 2016, according to state filings, California YIMBY contributors Patrick and John Collison have personally sent $26,600 in campaign cash to Wiener.
+Since 2016, according to state filings, California YIMBY contributors Patrick and John Collison have personally sent a total of $26,600 in campaign cash to Wiener.
 California YIMBY co-founder Nat Friedman has shelled $8,800.
 California YIMBY contributors Jared Friedman delivered $2,750 and Jeremy Stoppelman handed over $7,700.
-Other California YIMBY contributors in Big Tech may have forked over campaign contributions to Wiener, but the public doesn’t know because California YIMBY refuses to be transparent about its contributors.
+Other California YIMBY contributors in Big Tech may have forked over campaign contributions to Wiener, but the public doesn’t know because California YIMBY refuses to be transparent about its donors.

 Part IV: Big Tech Pushes Trickle-Down Housing

-On Wednesday, January 3, 2018, only days after a British newspaper reported about California’s shocking housing affordability crisis to the world, noting that middle-class residents were drowning under sky-high rents and were forced to sleep in their cars, Scott Wiener introduced SB 827.
-At the core of the deregulation bill was the trickle-down, luxury-housing agenda championed by Wiener, Big Real Estate, Big Tech, and, of course, California YIMBY.
-Wiener and crew, in other words, wanted to build luxury housing for a devastating, statewide housing affordability crisis.
+On Wednesday, January 3, 2018, only days after a British newspaper reported about California’s devastating housing affordability crisis to the world, Scott Wiener introduced a land-use deregulation bill called SB 827.
+At the core of the legislation was the trickle-down, luxury-housing agenda championed by Big Real Estate, Big Tech, and California YIMBY.
+Wiener and crew, in other words, wanted to build luxury housing for a housing affordability crisis.
 Housing justice activists instantly smelled a rat, but the national media largely fawned over the bill.
 Big Tech’s fingerprints were all over the legislation: California YIMBY CEO Brian Hanlon helped draft SB 827.

-Only weeks later, on California YIMBY letterhead, Nat Friedman, Zack Rosen, Jeremy Stoppelman, Patrick Collison, Jared Friedman, and more than 120 other Big Tech executives sent a letter to Wiener, pledging their support for SB 827.
-The leaders, many of them millionaires and a few billionaires, mentioned nothing about gentrification and homelessness, made a quick reference to displacement and high rents, and mostly focused on themselves.
+Only weeks later, on California YIMBY letterhead, Nat Friedman, Zack Rosen, Jeremy Stoppelman, Patrick Collison, Jared Friedman, and more than 120 Big Tech executives sent a letter to Wiener, pledging their support for SB 827.
+The leaders, many of them millionaires and a few billionaires, mentioned nothing about gentrification and homelessness, quickly mentioned displacement and high rents, and mostly focused on themselves.